NikkaLuna/Android_Vacation_Planner_App/README.md

 - **Android Development:** Implemented a responsive and intuitive user interface using Android's core components (activities, fragments, and layouts).
 Utilized RecyclerViews and Adapters for dynamic content loading.

 - **SQLite Database Management:** Integrated the Room Persistence Library to manage the SQLite database, ensuring efficient data storage and retrieval.
-Implemented complex queries and data manipulation operations for seamless data management.

 - **Java Development:** Developed the application using Java, leveraging its object-oriented principles for modular and maintainable code.